Transforma logo

 This report summarises the Transforma Insights view on the Gas Smart Meter IoT market found in the Transforma Insights Connected Things TAM forecast.

-Mostly concentrated in China, North America, and Europe, the smart gas meter market is significantly regulated, often by the local government or the energy provider.
+Mostly concentrated in China, North America, and Europe, the smart gas meter market is significantly regulated, often by the local government or energy provider.
 Deployments of smart gas meters are typically triggered by the local utility provider and are deployed only in countries that use gas pipelines.
-The majority of South East Asian countries and Africa still have a low number of smart gas meter installations due to a lack of piped natural gas (PNG) and a preference for gas cylinders.
+The majority of South East Asian countries and Africa still have a low number of smart gas meter installations due to the lack of piped natural gas (PNG) and preference for gas cylinders.

 The report provides a detailed definition of the sector, analysis of market development and profiles of the key vendors in the space.
 It also provides a summary of the current status of adoption and Transforma Insights’ ten-year forecasts for the market.
 The forecasts include analysis of the number of IoT connections by geography, the technologies used and revenue.